Tualatin Valley Highway: History

+In 1918, the highway was included as part of Oregon's state highways list as Forest Grove-McMinnville Highway No. 29.

 About 1918, a highway constructed of concrete was built between Beaverton and Hillsboro.
 The highway replaced a dirt road maintained by the county that ran on the southern side of the railroad tracks.
 This earlier road came from Portland along Farmington Road and veered north on what is now Kinnaman Road in Aloha until 209th Avenue in Reedville where it ran parallel to the rail tracks.
 Farther west at Witch Hazel the early road then followed the modern Witch Hazel and River Roads into Hillsboro proper.
 Hillsboro decided in March 1919 to have the new road travel along Baseline Street, two blocks south of Main Street where the road was to run.

 In March 1953, Washington County planners decided to have the highway widened to four lanes from Beaverton to Forest Grove.
 The city of Beaverton paid $5.8 million in urban renewal funds to build an overpass between Murray and 170th Avenue that removed a railroad crossing in 1983.